XavierBurt/Buttons/README.md

 ## BEFORE YOU START THE EXERCISE

-Note that the work from the warm up will help you finish the excersize, you will adapt the code you were given.
+Note that the work from the warm up will help you finish the exercize, you will adapt the code you were given.
+This will all be done in the javascript file still.

 ## Exercise